marcusletric/thesis/README.md

 # Computer graphics in modern web browsers
-# FPS game with three.js
+First person shooter game with three.js

-Repository for my university thesis.
+This is a repository of the project for my univerity thesis.